trislee/adam-blog/_posts/2019-09-14-austin-sprawl.markdown

 This post is similar to my [previous post][austin-crime]: a quick visualization of a large geospatial dataset provided by the City of Austin.
 This time I'm looking at Austin's permit data over the last 38 years.
-You can download the dataset [here][permit-dataset], it has nearly 2 million rows, 68 columns.
+You can download the dataset [here][permit-dataset], it has nearly 2 million rows and 68 columns.
-You can find the script I used to generate the visualizations in this post [here][script] We're only really interested in the latitude, longitude, and year, so we read in the data from the CSV file we download:
+You can find the script I used to generate the visualizations in this post [here][script].
+We're only really interested in the latitude, longitude, year, and permit type, so we read in the data from the CSV file we download and extract the relevant columns:

 {% highlight python %}
 import pandas as pd